joe-jngigi/next_auth_V5/README.md

 npx prisma db push
 ```

 On this front, we have already managed to connect to the database and pushed our models.
-The only thing remaining is for us to be able send the data to the database.
+The only thing remaining is for us to be able to send the data to the database.
 As we have already started with the code on server actions.

 On this we see how we can write a `server action function`, where we receive the userInput values from the front end part.
 The data us then verified using `zod`

 ```TS
 export const registerAction = async (userInputValues: <zod.infer<typeof RegisterSchema>>) =>{

 }
 ```